 - Unconscious Bias Training: Beginning with all senior leadership and now expanding to individual business groups, this training helps uncover both the macro and micro ways employees express bias in the workplace.
 The underpinning of the training to is show the ways bias manifests in day-to-day interactions so that steps can be taken to eliminate it.

 - D&I Day: The company held its first-ever D&I day in November, modeled after the United Nation’s Day of Cultural Diversity for Dialogue and Development.
 More than 20 sites volunteered for the inaugural celebration (expanding to all North American sites in 2017), which included D&I video screenings, the serving of international cuisine from employees’ country of origin, guest speakers and playing some of the best TED talks on D&I. The first of what will be an annual event, D&I Day was created to educate employees on the diversity within each and every Saint-Gobain office and start critical conversations and brainstorms on the topic so that efforts flourish.

-Says Tom Kinisky, Chairman, Saint-Gobain North America and Chief Innovation Officer, Saint-Gobain, “The work being done by the D&I Council, is an evolution of the principles of the company.
-We want to ensure that we have complete depth in this discipline so that we create a truly diverse and inclusive workplace at all levels of the organization.”
+Says Tom Kinisky, Chairman, Saint-Gobain North America and Chief Innovation Officer, Saint-Gobain, "The work being done in this area is an evolution of the principles of the company.
+We want to ensure that we have complete depth in this discipline so that we create a truly diverse and inclusive workplace at all levels of the organization."